vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 ## Inspector

-After we check whether execution locations indeed belong to the given chains, we can perform travel calls on them.
-How is it done?
+After verifying that execution locations belong to their respective chains, we can perform travel calls on them.
+How is this achieved?

-Both Time Travel and Teleport are made possible by the `Inspector` struct, a custom implementation of the `Inspector` trait from REVM.
-Its purpose is to intercept, monitor, and modify EVM calls, particularly handling "travel calls" that alter the execution context by switching the blockchain network or block number.
+Both **Time Travel** and **Teleport** are enabled by the `Inspector` struct, a custom implementation of the `Inspector` trait from REVM.
+Its purpose is to **intercept**, **monitor**, and *modify* EVM calls, particularly handling **travel calls** that alter the execution context by switching the blockchain network or block number.

 ```rust
 pub struct Inspector<'a> {